HaraldNordgren/HaraldNordgren/README.md

 ## Introduction 👋

-I'm Harald Nordgren, a coder with 20 years of experience.
-I started my coding journey in the early 2000s and have developed proficiency in Golang, Python, Bash, JS, and C/C++.
+My name is Harald Nordgren, a coder with 20 years of experience.
+I started my coding in the the early 2000s and have developed proficiency in Golang, Python, Bash, JS, and C/C++.

 ## Current Role 👨🏼‍💻